Yedomon/hands_on_training_r/README.md

 ![fig2]()

-Afterwards, the assessment of the pathogeneicity of the isolates was scheduled.
+Afterwards, the assessment of the pathogeneicity test of the isolates was scheduled.

+The purpose here is to screen Korean cultivar and observe how they react to the fungal isolates.